emericg/SmartServoFramework/gui/README.md

 **Features:**
 * Works with Dynamixel and HerkuleX devices
-* Works on Linux, Mac OS and Windows
+* Works on Linux, macOS and Windows
 * Works with any number of serial ports, each on its own protocol (dxl v1/v2 or hkx)
 * Visualize and change every servo registers
 * Check out your servo characteristic and access the manuals